-Some users’ opinions of the train:
+Some users’ opinions of the train, but see this article:

 - Karen Taylor: ‘I love the land train.
 I have so many fond memories.
 One time when I was little we were on the train, and mum’s dog jumped off and we had to jump off and chase him.
 Even on rainy days like today we’d always get a closed cabin and hope we didn’t have to get in an open one.
 I even signed the petition to keep it when it was at risk of being gone forever.’

 - Liz Brown and family: It’s good for the little ones because they get tired quite quickly.
 It’s so nice in the summer to relax for a little bit on the train.
 It’s a very good idea; it’s quite a step from Hengistbury Head to Mudeford, so it’s so handy to have this.’

 - Land train guard, Caroline Williams: ‘I’ve been working here for the past 18 years, so we have always enjoys the land train and its services.
 I’ve got fond memories myself.
 It’s good to have it here; it’s always been good family fun!’

 The train started running on April 1, 1968.
 Before that cars had been able to get an all the way along to the head, but this was stopped because of erosion, which was becoming a serious problem..
 However, without the cars people still had to be able to get their luggage to the beach huts at the end of the head, a distance of about a mile.